Collecting GPU data using NVIDIA dcgm-exporter scripts

 • REE must have bash, curl, and jq installed.

-• Create a text that lists all DCGM-exporter endpoints and their corresponding and polling intervals.
+• A text that lists all dcgm-exporter endpoints and their corresponding and polling intervals is created.
 Example:

 http://gpu-host1:9400/metrics,30